 The film is produced by the White Deer Land Museum Foundation and Fall River Productions.

 Christy Cunningham Railsback, an adjunct theater instructor, has designed award-winning costumes for Newman University theater and music performances since 2001, as well as for the Wichita theater community and beyond.

-One of her latest projects has been creating the costumes for an upcoming PBS documentary, “Contested Plains,” written by Ken Spurgeon and Deb Goodrich.
+One of her latest projects was to create the costumes for “Contested Plains,” written by Ken Spurgeon and Deb Goodrich.